 Burkina Faso welcomed 218,000 tourists into the country in 2013, many of whom visited Ouagadougou for its incredible wildlife park and stunning architecture.

-Do you know any interesting facts about Ouagadougou that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about Ouagadougou?
+Share them in the comments below!